rollingt/t3d-graphics-engine/readme.md

 ## Note on Orientations
 T3D uses Quaternions to represent orientations.
 These are not as complex as they seem, but in any case, you can deal with them using Euler angles (Yaw, Pitch, and Roll) through helper functions (similar to Unity3D).

-## API Documentation
-Open the generated documentation in a browser -- `T3D/T3D/API_Documentation/html/index.html`;

-## Getting Started
-- Open the Visual Studio `.sln`
-- Build the project -- preferably in Debug mode
-- Check out `T3DTest.cpp` for a complex 3D scene to get started.